esteedqueen/estherolatunde.com/content/posts/background-jobs-sidekiq.md

 Redis 2.8 or greater is required.
 3.0.3+ is recommended for large installations with thousands of worker threads.

+***All the setup instructions in this tutorial assume you're on MacOS and using Homebrew.
+Your setup steps/commands may vary depending on your development environment's OS.
 ### Setup Redis
-  - Sidekiq uses Redis to store all of its job and operational data.
+  - Install Redis.
+Sidekiq uses Redis to store all of its job and operational data.
 You'll need Redis installed.
-If you're on MacOS and using Homebrew

 ```
 $ brew install redis